 - Email: firstname.lastname@example.org

-Neuroimmune interactions in neurodegenerative and mental disorders - understanding of basic mechanisms and development of therapeutic vaccines
+Neuroimmune interactions and the role for glia cells in brain function, development and diseases: understanding basic mechanisms and development of therapeutic vaccines

-We are interested in the role of immune system in the following conditions:
+We are interested in the role of immune system and glial cells, particularly microglia, in the following conditions:

 CNS injury and neurodegenerative diseases - neuronal regeneration, neuroprotection, and neurogenesis.

 Models: spinal cord injury, optic nerve injury, brain injury, glaucoma, Alzheimer's Disease.

 Models: Autism spectrum disorder, Rett syndrome, Dementia, Alzheimer's Disease.

 Models: Schizophrenia, Depression.

 In our lab we are working on the interaction of the immune and nervous systems.
 Up until recently, scientists assumed that the presence of immune system in the central nervous system (CNS) was a hallmark for undergoing pathological processes.
 However, a new line of evidence supports the notion that immune assistance is required for a better neuronal survival following injury.
 Microglia, the brain's resident macrophages, are playing a major role in brain disorders.
 Interestingly, microglia are the only cells in the brain that can be feasible replaced (even in patients) and thus represent an exceptional therapeutic target for genetic CNS disorders.